Gr0mi4/car-control-system/Buisness Requirements and Project Description.md

 MVP Requirements:

 - Ability to Log in/Log out - Ok
-- Ability to Add/Remove Vehicles
+- Ability to Add/Remove Vehicles - ok
 - Ability to Add Notes, with date
 - Ability to change Fields - ok
 - Ability to add/change/remove custom fields